openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 For Tidepool it is even simpler, as you only need your personal login information.

-After making your selection, please press the "NEXT" button:
+After making your selection, please press the cogwheel button next to the item you selected :

 ![image](../images/setup-wizard/Screenshot_20231202_140916.png)